What is Tyvaso and how is it used?

 The effects diminish over the minimum recommended dosing interval of 4 hours; treatment timing can be adjusted for planned activities.

 While there are long-term data on use of treprostinil by other routes of administration, nearly all controlled clinical experience with inhaled treprostinil has been on a background of bosentan (an endothelin receptor antagonist) or sildenafil (a phosphodiesterase type 5 inhibitor).
 The controlled clinical experience was limited to 12 weeks in duration [see Clinical Studies].

 Tyvaso is indicated for the treatment of pulmonary hypertension associated with interstitial lung disease (PH-ILD; WHO Group 3) to improve exercise ability.
 The study establishing effectiveness predominately included patients with etiologies of idiopathic interstitial pneumonia (IIP) (45%) inclusive of idiopathic pulmonary fibrosis (IPF), combined pulmonary fibrosis and emphysema (CPFE) (25%), and WHO Group 3 connective tissue disease (22%) [see Clinical Studies].

 Usual Dosage In Adults

 Tyvaso is intended for oral inhalation using the Tyvaso Inhalation System, which consists of an ultrasonic, pulsed delivery device and its accessories.

 Tyvaso is dosed in 4 separate, equally spaced treatment sessions per day, during waking hours.
+Each treatment session will take 2 to 3 minutes.
 The treatment sessions should be approximately 4 hours apart.

 If a scheduled treatment session is missed or interrupted, therapy should be resumed as soon as possible at the usual dose.